-Offeror shall present a 2023-2025 long-term vision and roadmap for Hawai'i destination brand management and marketing services for the United States market that aligns with HTA's 2020-2025 Strategic Plan.
+Offeror shall present a 2023-2025 long-term vision and roadmap for Hawai'i destination brand management and marketing services for the Canada market that aligns with HTA's 2020-2025 Strategic Plan.
 This roadmap will lay out all the strategies and annual milestones to reach the long-term goals for brand management and marketing services.
-In addition, Offeror shall propose the 2025 targets for the items defined in Section 2.3.
+In addition, Offeror shall propose two sets of 2025 targets for the items defined in Section 2.3.
+One set shall be based on base budget (\$2,400,000) and the other set shall be based on incremental budget (\$400,000).